 During the first seminar, the assignments and the feedback process is explained

 Feedback is also provided during and after in-class discussions

 As the seminars are built around topic-specific group exercises, students do not only benefit from lecture’s feedback but also receive peer evaluations

 A pre-assignment feedback session is an integral part of this module.
 During this session, students work in groups on a task which reflects the assignment requirements and receive feedback on their work

 Once marking is completed, students are able to access a report online which contains detailed generic feedback as well as a breakdown of marks.
 This enables students to assess their own performance compared to their peer students

-For the first assessment, students receive written feedback together with their returned reports.
+For the second assessment, students receive written feedback together with their returned reports.
 Apart from comments on the scripts, a formal sheet outlines students’ strengths, areas for improvements and suggestions on how to improve students’ performance for other assignments.

 A post-assignment feedback session is designed to help students to fully understand the feedback given, which is particularly important at this stage as the report is one of the first assignments that students submit.

 - The aim of this module is to give students a thorough and systematic coverage of critical aviation issues that underpin today's global aviation industry.
 It delivers a comprehensive overview of the various dynamics that frame the aviation industry and it provides students with a solid knowledge base on the industry pulse points.
 Airlines have diversified into a wide range of different business models and each has a different set of structural dimensions, operating characteristics and specifications, which are examined in detail.
 Similarly airports have also changed shape to incorporate aviations relentless transformation.
 Students will be able to analyse and conceptualise big picture issues both inside and outside the industry.